Immigration in Italy: Visa, Permit of Stay, Citizenship, Residency

 Any non-citizen in any of the aforementioned EU Member States is a non-EU citizen.

-In this office he/she will request an Entry Visa, the state of the reason of their stay (study, tourism, work, medical care, family reunification, etc.), submitting every document requested by the Italian authorities for staying in the Italian territory.
+In this office he/she will request an Entry Visa, the state of the reason for their stay (study, tourism, work, medical care, family reunification, etc.), submitting every document requested by the Italian authorities for staying in the Italian territory.

 There is the entry visa, the permit of stay and the EC permit for long periods.